Disclosure: As an Amazon Associate I earn from qualifying purchases. Some links in this article are affiliate links, at no extra cost to you.

 Binders: side-loading won the argument

-For display and high-value storage, side-loading binders with zip closures are the standard for a reason — cards can't slide out of the top when the binder's handled, and there are no rings.
-Ring binders (the office kind) press their rings into cards on facing pages; that ring dent on a $50 card is a self-inflicted wound.
+For display and high-value storage, side-loading binders with zip closures are the standard for a reason, cards can't slide out of the top when the binder's handled, and there are no rings.
+Ring binders, the office kind, press their rings into cards on facing pages; that ring dent on a $50 card is a self-inflicted wound.
 If it's worth binder space, it's worth a side-loader.

-Bulk lives in boxes
+Bulk lives in boxes, organized by set

 What actually damages stored cards